 Impact of hearing loss

-How hearing loss can affect your child
+How hearing loss can affect you

 What’s the next step?